 The Company's Non-Executive Directors are remunerated in accordance with the Company's Constitution which provides for an aggregate pool that is set and varied only by approval of a resolution of shareholders.
-The aggregated fee pool as set by the Constitution is currently set at A\$750,000.
+The aggregated fee pool as set by the Constitution is currently set at A\$500,000.

-The remuneration paid to the Company's Non-Executive Directors consists of base salary or fees.
-From 1 January 2019, the Directors set remuneration for the Non-Executive chair a A\$90,000 and for Non-Executive Directors at A\$50,000.
-There were no annual fees for the role of chairing or being a Board Committee member in 2021.
+The Company's Non-Executive Director currently does not receive any cash Director fees for the role of chairing or being a Board/Committee member.
 Non-Executive Directors are entitled to be reimbursed for expenses reasonably incurred in performing their duties.
-They did not receive any performance based remuneration, nor are they entitled to retirement or termination benefits other than statutory superannuation contributions.
+Mr Bowhill did not receive any performance based remuneration, nor is he entitled to retirement or termination benefits other than statutory superannuation contributions (if applicable).

-On 12 May 2021 the company held an Annual General Meeting, at which shareholders approved the issue of 9,000,000 options each to Mr Jenkins and Mr Fong as part of their remuneration package and in lieu of Directors fees.
+On 31 May 2022 the Company held an Annual General Meeting, at which shareholders approved the issue of 3,000,000 options to Mr Bowhill as part of his remuneration package and in lieu of Directors fees.
 Please see note 34 for further details.